 The federal Stafford Loan Program is the biggest source of low-interest college loans.
 In fact, almost any college student can get one.
-Got your attention?
-Here are the main points you need to know, all in one place.

-Loan Rates and Fees
+Stafford Student Loan Interest Rates and Fees

-Loan Amount Limits
+Stafford Loan Limits

 Independent student limits.
 Independent students have the same limits for subsidized loans, but they can borrow larger unsubsidized loans: up to $6,000 for freshmen and sophomores and up to $7,000 for juniors and seniors.

-Total amount limits.
+Total limits.
 The total amount of loans for a dependent undergraduate student is limited to $31,000 ($23,000 of which can be subsidized).
 The limit is $57,500 for independent undergraduate students ($23,000 of which can be subsidized).

-Applying for a Stafford loan is simple:
+Applying for Stafford Loans

 Repayment Plans Are Flexible